Children’s Tylenol vs Infants Tylenol: Difference and Comparison

 The right amount of medication given to an infant is important.
 In case of overdose can make a child sick and cause complications like liver damage.

-It is easier to give infants Tylenol because its bottle generally comes with a syringe.
+It is easier to give infants Tylenol because its bottle comes with a syringe.
 Based on the paediatrician’s recommendations, dip the syringe into the infant’s Tylenol bottle and fill it up.

 Main Differences Between Children’s Tylenol and Infants Tylenol